ashirvad-a-poojary/project-solus/README.md

 # project-solus
 SolusAI is a friendly AI companion which assists user with mental health support.

-## NMAMIT Hackxpo
+## NMAMIT HackXpo
-This project idea was made for Hakxpo 2024 event held by the Finite Loop Club.
+This project idea was made for HackXpo 2024 event held by the Finite Loop Club.

 ### This was built exclusively for HackXpo '24